 This massive custom wedding system is exquisitely graphic.
 It was designed by the groom, Scott Peiffer.
 More of his design portfolio here.
 What is especially nice about this invitation set is the uniqueness of each card.
 Care was taken to bring together lots of different textures and graphics – beautifully combining, flourishes, coral patterns, florals,

 silhouettes, crests and even a bulldog.
 We letterpress printed all the cards on a sheet together in two color on Cordenons Canaletto Grana Grossa Bianco 111lb C .
 It is a 20% cotton blend stock with a textural finish.
 The A7 folder is sized to fit inside an A7 envelope.
 It is letterpress printed in a coral pattern with a tone on tone blue ink and then die cut.
 The folder stock is a bright color 100lb cover stock from French Paper‘s Poptone line.
 The Save the Date Envelope is also a matching stock color, printed tone on tone.

+They created this stationery system for Ensemble with a beautiful and subtle pattern that we letterpress printed blind (a plate striking the paper with no ink).
+Imagine, a design for a financial company that is both fun and elegant.
+Which makes sense for Ensemble because they cater specifically to creatives running small businesses by managing benefits and financial operations.
 For the letterhead, the blind pattern runs on the text weight sheet along the top edge of the paper.
 That pattern also prints in color on the back of the No.10 note card (a flat card sized for a No. 10 envelope).
 A pattern like this is a great way to get some color into a letterpress print job without running a big solid color block.
 Since this card and the business cards are on the same paper and print the same color, we can run them together.
 We run a lot of jobs with a this card and a business card on the same press sheet.
 That gives the client way more bang for their print dollars.